johandweber/fortran-gdlib/README.md

 ![Animation](sample_images/animation.gif)

 ### Video Manipulation
-Using [FFMPG](https://www.ffmpeg.org/) it is also also possible to use GDlib - and consequently fortran-gdlib - to manipulate videos .
+Using [FFMPG](https://www.ffmpeg.org/) it is also possible to use GDlib - and consequently fortran-gdlib - to manipulate videos .

 To do so a pipe from (for input) and another pipe to ffmpeg are created.